SGM GOAL / Materials Science and Engineering

 Positions held:

-2001-2002: Assistant Quality Manager at SABENA TECHNICS in Nîmes-Garons (30) – Aeronautical maintenance
+2001-2002: Assistant to the Quality Manager at SABENA TECHNICS in Nîmes-Garons (30) – Aviation maintenance

-2002-2004: Customer Quality Manager at GESPAC then at LATELEC
+2002–2004: Customer Quality Manager at GESPAC and later at LATELEC

 Oliver – 2008: Bid Manager, Thales (Brazil)

-2006-2008: DUT SGM (Technical University Diploma) – IUT Nîmes
+2006–2008: DUT in Hotel and Restaurant Management – IUT Nîmes

 2008–2011:MSc in Business Engineering

-Sylvain – 2008: Project Manager at BOMBARDIER AEROSPACE
+Sylvain – 2008: Project Manager at Bombardier Aerospace

 2008–2010:Compositec

-2008-2010: Methods Agent at Airbus
+2008–2010: Process Engineer at Airbus

 Jérémy – 2009: Project Engineer, CEA Marcoule

-2007-2009: Technical University Diploma in Materials Science and Engineering (IUT Nimes)
+2007–2009: Associate Degree in Materials Science and Engineering (IUT Nîmes)

-2009-2011: Bachelor's Degree in Physics (Montpellier II University)
+2009–2011: Bachelor’s Degree in Physics (University of Montpellier II)

-2011-2013:Master's Degree in Traceability Engineering and Sustainable Development
+2011–2013:Master’s Degree in Traceability and Sustainable Development Engineering

 Positions held:

-January–August 2013:CEA Marcoule: intern, then project manager.
+January–August 2013:CEA Marcoule: intern, later promoted to project manager.

 Research and Development – Design